wp-plugins/bxslider-wp/README.txt

 == Changelog ==

+= 1.3.2 - 2013-08-09 =
+* Normalized css for twentytwelve and twentythirteen themes.
+* Added styles to prevent FOUC (flash of unstyled content).
+* Caption option now defaults to true.
+* Add function check to prevent "function already exists" conflict with premium version.
+* Fix for WPMU by loading language in plugins_loaded hook.
+* Check for ABSPATH in template views.
+* Allowed slider script and view path to be easily overridden in functions.php.

 = 1.3.1 - 2013-07-19 =
 * Added ability to add multiple images at once.
 * Fix slider on RTL themes.